zzhang82/web422/notes/angular-intro.md

 * Component-based development and architecture
 * Declarative style of programming, for the UI
 * Extends HTML, manages the DOM, de-emphasize (decouple) direct/explicit DOM manipulation
-* Decouple client-side app dev concerns from server-side app dev concerns
+* Decouples client-side app dev concerns from server-side app dev concerns

 Here are a few differences:
 * Some argue that React is more focused to only building UIs